Azure/monaco-kusto/README.md

 3. You should now be able to create monaco editors with `language: 'kusto'`.
 The kusto worker can be reached via the monaco global:
    `monaco.languages.kusto.getKustoWorker()`
+4. If using typeScript, add "@kusto/monaco-kusto/globalApi" to compilerOptions.types in tsconfig.json`

 ### ESM